jetstream-cloud/js2docs/docs/ui/cacao/credentials.md

 # Credentials

-Cacao allows you to manage various types of cloud and access credentials.
+CACAO allows you to manage various types of cloud and access credentials.
 Some credentials are required before using a cloud, such as the Jetstream Password Credential or the Jetstream

 ![something sweet coming soon](images/SweetA.png)